perladvent/perldotcom/content/article/the-rock-pi-s-or-how-to-get-gpio-input-without-a-library.md

 something is connected?
 The reason is pullup resistors.
 If a pin is disconnected, it will tend to "float", picking up interference from the electronics around it.
 That results in getting random 0's and 1's.
-If you instead connect a resistor tied to high voltage, it will consistently get a
+If you instead connect a resistor tied to high voltage, 1 is what you consistently get on the pin.
-1. If you then connect that pin to ground, it will see a 0 instead.
+If you then connect that pin to ground, it will see a 0 instead.
 We just have to remember that the whole thing is backwards from what we normally expect--1 for disconnected, 0 for connected.

 The full program is at the end of the article.
-The `export_pin and `set_input` functions both take a pin number and ask the kernel to export it for use or set it as input (respectively).
+The `export_pin` and `set_input` functions both take a pin number and ask the kernel to export it for use or set it as input (respectively).
 The `read_pin` function takes a pin and returns its current value (either 1 or 0).
 The `write_pin` function is